-Although, as discussed, the ETL logic is not novel in computer science, still, several issues remain open (and not only from a research point of view).
+Although, the ETL logic is not novel in computer science, still, several issues remain open.
 A main open problem in the so called traditional ETL is the agreement upon a unified algebra and/or a declarative language for the formal description of ETL processes.
-There are some first results in the context of the data exchange problem [2], but still, there is much work to do towards providing ETL engines with the equivalent of what relational algebra and SQL constitute for DBMSs.
+However, there are some first results in the context of the data exchange problem [1].
 As already mentioned, the optimization of the whole ETL process, but also of any individual transformation operators pose interesting research problems.
 In this context, parallel processing of ETL processes is of particular importance.

-Finally, standardization is a problem that needs an extra note of attention: although several commercial tools already exist in the market and all major DBMS vendors provide ETL functionality, each individual effort follows a different approach for the modeling and representation of ETL processes and individual components.
-The convergence towards a globally accepted paradigm of thinking end educating computer scientists on the topic is a clear issue for the academic community.
+Finally, standardization is a problem that needs an extra note of attention.
+The convergence toward a globally accepted paradigm of thinking and educating computer scientists on the topic is a clear issue for the academic community.